Seagate/cortx/doc/community-build/ProvisionReleaseBuild.md

 - The CORTX packages must be generated using the steps provided in the [Generate Cortx Build Stack guide](Generate-Cortx-Build-Stack.md).

+- 4x4 partitions must be created from each devices i.e. /dev/sdb and /dev/sdc

 ## Procedure